privacyguides/privacyguides.org/docs/search-engines.en.md

     [Visit startpage.com](https://www.startpage.com){ .md-button .md-button--primary } [Privacy Policy](https://www.startpage.com/en/privacy-policy){ .md-button }

-!!! note

-    Startpage is based in the 🇳🇱 Netherlands.
+Startpage is based in the :flag_nl: Netherlands.
 According to their [Privacy Policy](https://www.startpage.com/en/privacy-policy/), they only log details such as: operating system, type of browser and language.
 They do not log your IP address, search queries or other identifying information.
 Startpage proxies Google Search so Google does have access to your search queries.

 Startpage's majority shareholder is System1 who is an adtech company.
 We don't think that is an issue as they have their own Privacy Policy.
 The Privacy Guides team reached out to Startpage [back in 2020](https://web.archive.org/web/20210118031008/https://blog.privacytools.io/relisting-startpage/) for clarification and was satisfied by the answers we received.